DmitrySafonov/VictoriaMetrics/docs/README.md

   -storage.minFreeDiskSpaceBytes size
-     The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storageDataPath string
+     The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storage.trackMetricNamesStats
+     Whether to track ingest and query requests for timeseries metric names.
+This feature allows to track metric names unused at query requests
+  -storageDataPath string
      Path to storage data (default "victoria-metrics-data") -streamAggr.config string